AideenM12/Joyce-English-School-MS4/README.md

 8. Future access to this workspace must be gained through gitpod workspaces, clicking the green button in gitpod again will initialize a new workspace.
 9. Use the `git add .` command to add all modified and new files to the staging area.
-10. Use the `git commit -m` command to commit change to the local repository.
+10. Use the `git commit -m` command to commit a change to the local repository.
 11. Use the `git push` command to push all committed changes to github.

 Before deploying the website to Heroku, the following three must be followed to allow the app to work in Heroku: